BayashiPascal/GSet/README.md

 gcc main.o -lgset -lm -ltrycatchc -o main
 ```

-# 2.2 Define a typed GSet
+# 2.2 User defined typed GSet

-To create a typed `GSet` containing data of type, for example, `struct UserData`, one can use the macro `GSETDEF(UserData, struct UserData)`.
-Then, all the functions defined for a `GSet` are redefined with an equivalen function named `GSetUserData...` for the type `struct UserData`.
-Below is an example of how it could be used:
+To create a typed `GSet` containing data of, for example, type `struct UserData`, one can use the macro `GSETDEF(UserData, struct UserData)`.
+Below is a basic example:

 ```
 #include <stdio.h>